 • Students must be on track for “on-time” graduation from Cornell after internal transfer.
 Students for whom an internal transfer will result in needing additional time to complete their degree beyond the senior year will be denied.

-• An online application is required and should convey the following (600 words max):
+• An online application is required for all applicants.
+Within that application, applicants will submit a statement which should convey the following (600 words max):

 • Your interest in a Human Ecology major, how it developed, and how you have tested it.